FFICM Final MCQ

 - MTI Doctors: You will need to be registered with the Faculty as an 'Affiliate' in order to take the FFICM exam (Affiliate status with the Faculty does not guarantee eligibility to sit the exam.
 You must meet all the eligibility criteria in the FFICM Exam Regulations).
 You can apply here.
 You will fall under the trainee category for booking purposes in the online system and you must have your Certificate of Sponsorship (CoS) and Sponsorship Letter from either your Royal College or Trust hospital ready when booking. .

-- Eligibility: The detailed rules for eligibility can be found in the FFICM Examination Regulations
+- Eligibility: The detailed rules for eligibility can be found in the FFICM Examination Regulations and you may also want to read the 'Eligibility & Exemptions' page on our website.

 - Disclosure of information: Under the Data Protection Act 2018 (C.12), the information provided on this form and your examination result may be processed and passed to examiners, your ICM Regional Advisor, ICM Training Programme Director, Postgraduate Dean, employer, etc. for legitimate purposes connected with your training.
 If you are registered or anticipate being registered with the GMC then your personal data, including data about your exam results, will be passed to the GMC if applicable.
 This passing of data is for quality assurance and research purposes and to facilitate the awarding of certificates of completion of training (CCTs).
 The GMC will use the data for its own research and for any research as part of the UK Medical Education Database (www.ukmed.ac.uk).
 Data held in UKMED will only be disclosed to third parties in accordance with the UKMED Research Process and therefore it will not be possible for researchers to identify your data.
 All data will be handled in accordance with the provisions of the Data Protection Act 2018 (C.12) and the RCoA/GMC Confidentiality and Data Sharing Agreement.